 Sleep Apnea Diagnosis

-Sleep apnea diagnosis is usually made by an overnight sleep study (polysomnogram) that measures the number of times breathing stops, changes in oxygen level in the blood, and effects on heart rate.
-Limited studies may indicate the presence of sleep apnea if they are positive, but do not eliminate the diagnosis if they fail to detect apnea.
+The sleep apnea diagnosis can be made by an overnight sleep study (polysomnogram) or a portable home sleep apnea test.
+These tests measure the number of times breathing stops, changes in oxygen level in the blood, and effects on heart rate.
+Home sleep apnea studies may indicate the presence of sleep apnea if they are positive, but do not eliminate the diagnosis if they fail to detect apnea.

 Sleep Apnea Treatment

-Nasal Continuous Positive Airway Pressure (CPAP) is the sleep apnea treatment of choice.
+Nasal Continuous Positive Airway Pressure (CPAP) is the sleep apnea treatment of choice, especially with severe sleep apnea.
 This device pressurizes air and delivers it to the nose via a tube and a mask.
 The mask rests on or in the nose and makes a tight seal.
 The pressurized air keeps the airway open during sleep, eliminating the apnea and snoring.
 Most patients with sleep apnea respond to CPAP therapy immediately; some patients respond after a period of adjustment; a few patients are not able to use CPAP.

 - Weight loss